 This tells us the return type of the File::open function is a Result<T, E>.
 The generic parameter T has been filled in here with the type of the success value, std::fs::File, which is a file handle.
 The type of E used in the error value is std::io::Error.

 This return type means the call to File::open might succeed and return to us a file handle that we can read from or write to.
-The function call also might fail: for example, the file might not exist, or we might not have permission to access the file.
-The File::open function needs to have a way to tell us whether it succeeded or failed, and at the same time give us either the file handle or error information.
+The function call also might fail: for example, the file might not exist or we might not have permission to access the file.
+The File::open function needs to have a way to tell us whether it succeeded or failed and at the same time give us either the file handle or error information.
 This information is exactly what the Result enum conveys.

 In the case where File::open succeeds, the value we will have in the variable f will be an instance of Ok that contains a file handle.
 In the case where it fails, the value in f will be an instance of Err that contains more information about the kind of error that happened.

-We need to add to the code from Listing 9-2 to take different actions depending on the value File::open returned.
-Listing 9-3 shows one way to handle the Result with a basic tool: the match expression that we learned about in Chapter 6.
+We need to add to the code in Listing 9-3 to take different actions depending on the value File::open returned.
+Listing 9-4 shows one way to handle the Result using a basic tool: the match expression that we discussed in Chapter 6.

+prod: xref ok

 Filename: src/main.rs